ashrafghiye/DBN/README.md

 - Everything is coded from scratch using numpy, including the backpropagation.

 - The code is a mix of French (function names) and English (documentation and analysis).

+- To test Deep Neural Networks, use torch notebook for efficient backpropagation.